werf/werf/docs/pages/reference/cleaning_process.md

 It is necessary to periodically clean up _images repo_ and _stages storage_.
 Otherwise, it will be filled with **stale images**.

-Werf has an efficient multi-level images cleaning.
+werf has an efficient multi-level images cleaning.
 There are following cleaning approaches:

 1. [**Cleaning by policies**](#cleaning-by-policies)
 2. [**Manual cleaning**](#manual-cleaning)